dillona777/homelab/notes/pki-aaa-design.md

 - Switchports in access mode for wired 802.1X testing.
 - EAP type: PEAP (outer) + MSCHAPv2 (inner).
+- Current state: FreeRADIUS is using its existing PEAP server certificate (not yet signed by the lab CA).
-- Server certificate issued by 2811 Root CA via SCEP.
+- Planned: Issue a CA-signed server certificate from the 2811 Root CA and configure it on FreeRADIUS for PEAP.